kaleido-io/firefly-fir/text/0000-template.md

 > REQUIRED SECTION

+How does it work?
+What does it do?

-Insert your diagrams here - we like pictures :-)
+For complex changes, we really like pictures :-)

+Some detailed ideas:

 Explain the proposal as if it was already included in FireFly and you were teaching it to another FireFly developer.
 That generally means: